 - How do you ensure the tasks are the right size?

 - How do you estimate the size of a task?

 - Can you easily access every task any time you want, in any order?

 - Can you easily assign/reassign tasks to people using the software?

 - How easy is it to manage the task workflow?

 - Can you set relationships between tasks?

 There are other considerations you might want to include, such as task aggregation, management of child tasks and to-do lists.
 This depends on the complexity of your business and management processes.
-It’s important not to make a decision without preliminary analysis and careful consideration – otherwise you can end up wasting time and money.
+It’s important not to make a decision without preliminary analysis and careful consideration.
+Otherwise, you can end up wasting time and money.

 Different tools support different methodologies of managing tasks.
-Kanban is one of such methods that is simple yet efficient.
+Kanban is one of such methods that are simple yet efficient.
 If you want to implement it’s principles to your work process, we advise you to try using Kanbanchi – online kanban-based app for managing tasks.